Elections New Brunswick, Canada

 How accurate are these machines?

-How do you vote when the machines are used?
+How do you vote when tabulation machines are used?

 How secure are tabulation machines?
 Can people tamper with them?